-Everyday, the heat that we lose from our homes has a significant impact on the planet (and our pockets!)
-Through INSULATION we can save heat, money and the planet.
+Every day, the heat that we lose from our homes has a significant impact on the planet (and our pockets!)

-In the deepest winter the penguins huddle together in a continually moving spiral in order to conserve heat and stay warm in freezing temperatures and 160 kph winds.
+In the deepest winter, the penguins huddle together in a continually moving spiral in order to conserve heat and stay warm in freezing temperatures and high winds.
 The penguins on the outside of the huddle turn their backs to the wind to shield themselves and the inner core of penguins.

 The spiral revolves to allow those on the outside to move to the centre, where the heat is trapped by the layer upon layer of insulated penguin bodies.
 It is that warm, that sometimes steam can rise!